dasch-swiss/dsp-tools/README.md

 that run black and markdownlint locally before every commit.
 This prevents you from committing code style violations.

-To locally check your code for style violations, follow the instructions depending on your IDE:
+Your code can be checked for style violations locally before they are committed.
+Depending on your IDE the installation is as follows.

 ### VSCode

-In VSCode,

 - markdownlint can be installed as extension (`davidanson.vscode-markdownlint`), and be configured in the VSCode settings.
 - black can be set as formatter in the `ms-python.python` extension.
   To do so, set `"python.formatting.provider": "black"` in the VSCode `settings.json`.
-  Alternatively, `ms-python.black-formatter` can be installed as extension.
+  Alternatively, `ms-python.black-formatter` can be installed as and extension.
-- mypy can be installed as extension (`matangover.mypy`), and be configured in the VSCode settings.
+- mypy can be installed as an extension (`matangover.mypy`), and be configured in the VSCode settings.
     - This extension is different from the mypy functionality of Microsoft's Python extension `ms-python.python`, which only lints each file separately, leading to incomplete type checking.
-- pylint can be installed as extension (`ms-python.pylint`), and be configured in the VSCode settings.
+- pylint can be installed as an extension (`ms-python.pylint`), and be configured in the VSCode settings.

-If configured correctly, you will see style violations in the "Problems" tab.
+If configured correctly, the style violations will be listed in the "Problems" tab.

 Make sure to set the docstring format to "google-notypes" in the VSCode settings:
 VS Code > Settings > Auto Docstring: Docstring Format > google-notypes.

 ### PyCharm

+- markdownlint
+- black
+- mypy
+- pylint

 In PyCharm, mypy is available as [plugin](https://plugins.jetbrains.com/plugin/11086-mypy), and many style checks can be enabled in Settings > Editor > Inspections > Python.